duke-git/lancet/docs/validator.md

 ### <span id="IsWeakPassword">IsWeakPassword</span>
-<p>Check if the string is weak password（only letter or only number or letter + number）
+<p>Checks if the string is weak password（only letter or only number or letter + number）
 .</p>

 <b>Signature:</b>